Heart disease and women

 A risk factor is something that increases your chance of getting a disease or having a certain health condition.
 You can change some risk factors for heart disease.
 Other risk factors you cannot change.

-Video: Heart disease risk factors
+Video: Heart disease modifiable risk factors - obesity

 Women should work with their health care provider to address risk factors they can change.

 - Use lifestyle measures to keep your blood cholesterol levels in the right range.
 Targets for cholesterol levels vary, depending on your risk factors.
 Ask your provider which targets are best for you.